M66B/FairEmail/FAQ.md

 Identities are matched on e-mail address in this order:

+1. *Delivered-To* header address
 1. *To* header address
-1. *To* header address without extra (see [this FAQ](#user-content-faq33))
+1. *Cc* header address
 1. *From* header address
-1. *From* header address without extra
-1. *Delivered-To* header address

 Matched identities can be used to color code messages.
 The identity color takes precedence over the account color.
-Setting colors is a pro feature.
+Setting identity colors is a pro feature.

 <br />